 Michael McDermott named Daniello’s after his great-grandfather, whose surname was changed when he came to Ellis Island.

 This wasn’t the only inspiration behind the hidden bar and reservation-only restaurant.
 McDermott has said that he pulled inspiration from a line from Willy Wonka that has become his mantra for the restaurant:

-Daniello’s is just the latest speakeasy to appear in the Sacramento region, joining gin joints such as Sacramento’s The Roost, Roseville’s Blue Parrot Lounge, the Lincoln Speakeasy Taproom, and more.
+Daniello’s is just the latest speakeasy to appear in the Sacramento region, joining gin joints such as Sacramento’s The Roost, Roseville’s Blue Parrot Lounge, the Lincoln Speakeasy Distillery, and more.

 What’s behind the growing popularity of these secret (or not-so-secret) establishments?

-Today, speakeasies are trending because they offer a unique and nostalgic experience that harkens back to the Prohibition era.
+Today, speakeasies are trending because they offer a unique and nostalgic experience that harkens back to the age of Prohibition.

 The combination of secrecy, sophistication, and unique drinks make speakeasies popular among those seeking a one-of-a-kind drinking experience.